10 Best Golf Simulator Screens & Enclosures – 2023 Reviews & Buying Guide

 The SIG10 was designed so that the projection image fills 100% of the screen.
 It is nearly 11′ wide, sitting between the SIG8 and SIG12 in terms of size.

-Everyone we know who has used a SIG screen & enclosure has been very happy with it; this is on top of the great results we’ve had with it in our tests.
-The great thing about the SIG10 is that it can fit in most spaces, including in rooms with a standard ceiling height of around 9 feet.
+Everyone we know who has used a SIG screen & enclosure has been very happy with it; this is on top of the great results we’ve had with it ourselves.
+The nice thing about the SIG10 is that it can fit in most spaces, including in rooms with a standard ceiling height of around 9 feet.

 Features